 THE PILOT WON A DATA FOR SOCIAL GOOD AWARD:

 The Institute of Analytics (IOA) awarded the project Data For Social Good award in February 2023 announcing the pilot was the best example they had seen of how “data can be used to solve the humanitarian and environmental problems facing society today”.
-Read more on press release.
+The project has been widely acknowledged in media.
+See more HERE.

 NEXT STEP: